NotMyself/pair-with-me/README.md

 - Learn a little bit about you.
 - Learn a little bit about me.

 To be clear this is a two way street.
 I have been a programmer for a long time, but I am far from knowing everything.
 In fact, the more I spend learning and programming the more I realize how much I don't know.
 I am terrible with CSS.
+I have no idea how to even start a Java project.
 Functional programming with languages like F# or Scala kinda freak me out.
 Help me learn something and I will help you learn something.
 No lesson is to small.

 If this interests you, please file an [request](https://github.com/NotMyself/pair-with-me/issues/new?assignees=NotMyself&labels=New&template=request.md&title=Name+-+Topic+-+Language).